andyk/ht/README.md

 Run `ht -h` or `ht --help` to see all available options.

+## Live terminal preview

+ht comes with a built-in HTTP server which provides a handy live terminal preview page.

+To enable it, start ht with `-l` / `--listen` option.
+This will print the URL of the live preview.

+By default it listens on `127.0.0.1` and a system assigned, dynamic port.
+If you need it to bind to another interface, or specific port, pass the address to the `-l` option, e.g. `-l 0.0.0.0:9999`.

 ## API

 Communication with ht is performed via stdin, stdout and stderr.